 - First Hand Experience - 3

 - First Hand Experience - 6

 Sunday - Advocacy Groups and Representative Organisations

 17 advocacy groups and representative organisations presented to the Assembly on Sunday.
-An information note provided to the groups selected to present is available to read here.
-Each group was asked to provide a brief biography of their organisation and these are provided here.
+An information note was provided to the groups selected to present and each group was asked to provide a brief biography of their organisation.

 Justice Laffoy's opening remarks before the day's proceedings commenced are available to read here.

 The sessions were as follows: